-- 2.1.
-Ethical conduct includes, but is not limited to, the following: - a.
-Properly representing facts concerning an educational matter in direct or indirect public expression - b.
-Advocating for fair and equitable opportunities for all children - c.
-Embodying for students the characteristics of honesty, diplomacy, tact, and fairness. - 2.2.
-Unethical conduct includes, but is not limited to, the following: - a.
-Falsifying, misrepresenting, omitting, or erroneously reporting any of the following: - 1. employment history, professional qualifications, criminal history, certification/recertification - 2. information submitted to local, state, federal, and/or other governmental agencies - 3. information regarding the evaluation of students and/or personnel - 4. reasons for absences or leave - 5. information submitted in the course of an official inquiry or investigation - b.
+a.
+Properly representing facts concerning an educational matter in direct or indirect public expression b.
+Advocating for fair and equitable opportunities for all children c.
+Embodying for students the characteristics of honesty, diplomacy, tact, and fairness.

+2.2.
+Unethical conduct includes, but is not limited to, the following:

+a.
+Falsifying, misrepresenting, omitting, or erroneously reporting any of the following:

+1. employment history, professional qualifications, criminal history, certification/recertification

+2. information submitted to local, state, federal, and/or other governmental agencies

+3. information regarding the evaluation of students and/or personnel b.
 Falsifying records or directing or coercing others to do so.

+4. reasons for absences or leave

+5. information submitted in the course of an official inquiry or investigation